cebe/code-dashboard/README.md

 I started the project just after checking out many code review tool of which none did cover my needs.
 It is in a very early development state so do not expect anything to work properly

+I will increment minor version until 1.0 with not keeping backwards compatibility in mind.
+All 1.0.x releases will be backwards compatible so update should not bring you any  trouble.
+If there are bigger changes that break BC to 1.0.x I will increase the minor version.

 Requirements
 ============